DNFS-VNE: Deep Neuro Fuzzy System Driven Virtual Network Embedding: Algorithm Design of DNFS-VNE

 where $\boldsymbol{r}_{\mathsf{l}}=\{{r}_{\mathsf{l}}(1), {r}_{\mathsf{l}}(2), \cdots, {r}_{{\mathsf{l}}}({|\boldsymbol{l}|})\}$, $|\boldsymbol{l}|$ indicates the number of substrate links, and $l({i,j})$ represents the links between substrate nodes $n(i)$ and $n(j)$.

 \textit{Average distance}: it is expressed as the average path length from the substrate node to other nodes.
+The larger its value, the greater the bandwidth occupied by the links passing through this node.
 The average distance of the substrate node $n(i)$ to other substrate nodes is denoted as,

 where ${l}(i)$ denotes the location of the substrate node $n(i)$, ${l}(j)$ denotes the location of the substrate node $n(j)$, $h(i,j)$ denotes the hops of the links between substrate nodes $n(i)$ and $n(j)$, and $\|$ denotes the Euclidean distance.